Mikkomario/Utopia-Scala/README.md

 interface as the JSONReader.

 ### Utopia Courier
-*Email interactions you might actually want to use*
+*Intuitive Email interactions*

-**Utopia Courier** model is focused on email integration.
-Both sending and writing messages are included.
+**Utopia Courier** model is focused on email integration and supports both sending and writing messages.
-This module wraps the JavaMail API, providing a much cleaner and more usable interface.
+This module wraps the JavaMail API, providing a much cleaner interface.

 ### Utopia Vault
 *All the benefits of SQL - with no SQL required*